zebleck/AGI-Fallacies/README.md

 # AGI Fallacies

-A web application that showcases common misconceptions (fallacies) about Artificial General Intelligence (AGI) and their counterarguments.
+A web application that showcases common misconceptions (fallacies) when discussing the risks of Artificial General Intelligence (AGI) and their counterarguments.

 ## Design Principles